 - Plan costs have remained stable for the past five years at slightly above $30; however, it’s important to remember that your monthly premium is not the only thing that will determine your costs.

 - For information on what to consider when choosing your plan, please visit our sister site www.seniorsspeakout.org.
-The blogs here and here will provide you with a roadmap for what to do when choosing your plan.

 - If you don’t sign up for Part D upon eligibility but sign up at a later date, you may incur a penalty fee.
 More information about the late enrollment penalty can be found here.